“You have no idea how many lies I had to build around to attain this position!”

 Why Do Startup Owners Lie To Themselves?

-Psychologists have been trying to decode the reasons or situations which cause a startup owner to lie to himself/herself.
+Psychologists have been trying to decode the reasons or situations which cause a startup owner to lie to themselves.

 Before you move forward to go through these reasons, it is quite dismal to observe that most of these reasons are born out of low esteem.
 For our understanding, let us denote these reasons as the three ‘S’ which cause a startup owner to lie to himself.